Skip to content

 Care and Support Plan / Support Plan

-A Care and Support plan (or Support plan for carers) is a written plan after you have had an assessment, setting out what your care and support needs are, how they will be met (including what you or anyone who cares for you will do) and what services you will receive.
+A Care and Support plan (or Support plan for carers) is written after you have had an assessment.
+It sets out what your care and support needs are, how they will be met (including what you or anyone who cares for you will do) and what services you will receive.
 You should have the opportunity to be fully involved in the plan and to say what your own priorities are.
 If you are in a care home or attend a day service, the plan for your daily care may also be called a care plan.
+You can request an assessment.

 Care worker